 How does it feel to be misrepresented and to have people say things about us that aren’t true?
 It hurts.
 But when we realize that Jesus experienced the same thing, only to a much greater degree, at least we know we’re in good company.

 Susan Gaddis illustrates how we can respond when someone misrepresents us.
 While it shouldn’t be viewed as an instant game changer, it’s a great way to put a positive spin on what could be a real downer.
-The strength of her premise is based upon the idea that if Jesus was misrepresented throughout much of his ministry, we can learn to view the times when we are as expected parts of our spiritual journey.
+The strength of her premise is based upon the idea that if Jesus was misrepresented throughout much of his ministry, we can learn to view the times when we are, as an expected part of our spiritual journey.
 Here it is:

 “Being ‘right’ is not an issue with me.
 I will allow myself to be perceived as ‘wrong’ even when I feel I am right.
 I will not try to overly explain myself or defend my opinion.
 I know that Jesus understands me and can represent me when he feels it is needed. ____________ perception of me cannot hold me in bondage.